Chelsea Sack Lampard With Tuchel Set To Take Charge - UrduPoint

 Chelsea Sack Lampard With Tuchel Set To Take Charge

-London, (UrduPoint / Pakistan Point News - 25th Jan, 2021 ) :Chelsea sacked manager Frank Lampard on Monday after 18 months in charge, with former Paris Saint-Germain boss Thomas Tuchel hotly tipped to replace him at Stamford Bridge.
+London, (UrduPoint / Pakistan Point News - 26th Jan, 2021 ) :Chelsea sacked manager Frank Lampard on Monday after 18 months in charge, with former Paris Saint-Germain boss Thomas Tuchel set to take over at Stamford Bridge.

-Lampard signed a three-year deal in July 2019, leading Chelsea to the FA Cup final and a fourth-placed Premier League finish in his first season in charge.
+Lampard led Chelsea to a fourth-placed Premier League finish and the FA Cup final in his first season in charge.

+However, he failed to match much greater expectations this season after the club spent a reported £220 million ($300 million) on new players in the summer transfer window.

-Chelsea cruised into the last 16 of the Champions League and briefly topped the Premier League table in December after an impressive start to the season but they have now slumped to ninth after five defeats in eight matches -- 11 points behind leaders Manchester United.
+A run of five defeats in their last eight Premier League matches has seen Chelsea slip to ninth, 11 points behind leaders Manchester United.

 Sunday's 3-1 FA Cup fourth-round win against Championship side Luton was not enough to save the former England midfielder.

-The club said it had been a "very difficult decision" to part ways with the 42-year-old, who is their all-time record goalscorer.
+The club said it had been a "very difficult decision" to part ways with their all-time record goalscorer, who won three league titles and the Champions League during his 13-year career as a player at Stamford Bridge.

-"We are grateful to Frank for what he has achieved in his time as head coach of the club," Chelsea said in a statement.
+"Recent results and performances have not met the club's expectations, leaving the club mid-table without any clear path to sustained improvement," Chelsea said.

 "He is a man of great integrity and has the highest of work ethics.
 However, under current circumstances we believe it is best to change managers."
-Former PSG boss Tuchel, who was abruptly fired by the French champions in December, is in line to take over, it was widely reported.
+Chelsea are aiming to have Tuchel, who was abruptly fired by French champions PSG in December, on the bench in time for the visit of Wolves on Wednesday.

-- No return on investment - Defeat to Arsenal at in the FA Cup final Wembley in August was followed by a 7-1 aggregate defeat to eventual Champions League winners Bayern, convincing the Blues board they needed to splash the cash.

-Ben Chilwell and Kai Havertz arrived for big fees following the earlier signings of Hakim Ziyech and Timo Werner but an outlay of around £220 million ($300 million) has failed to translate into improved results.
+- No return on investment - After serving a transfer ban in Lampard's first summer window, Chelsea splashed out on Kai Havertz, Ben Chilwell, Hakim Ziyech and Timo Werner, but that outlay has failed to translate into improved results.

 Lampard's points-per-game average of 1.67 is the lowest for any Chelsea manager since Abramovich arrived at Stamford Bridge in 2003.